kharchenkolab/xeSim/README.md

 **Procedural-mechanistic Xenium tissue simulator.**

-xeSim fits a generative model from a Xenium bundle and uses it to *explain* the bundle — re-rendering it through the model with full per-cell traceability of every pixel.
-Every output pixel is traceable to explicit per-cell biology — the renderer is bounded and cannot drift from the accounted-for cells.
+xeSim fits a hybrid physics-based model combined with a neural net renderer for Xenium bundles.
+The models parameters and scene configuration are optimized to best *explain* the experimentally-observed data: re-rendering the bundle should produce something that looks very similar to the original measurement, but every pixel and molecule in that data is traceable back to its virtual cell source.
+By constraining the staining and molecular data by the physical model, such simulations aim to provide realistic-looking data where the ground truth is actually known.

 <img src="docs/figures/cartoon.png" alt="drawing" width="600"/>